Difference Between Manufacturing vs Production

-Below is the top 6 difference between Manufacturing vs Production
+Below is the top 6 difference between Manufacturing vs Production:

 Key Differences Between Manufacturing vs Production

-- Manufacturing refers to the process to convert raw material into work in progress and work in progress into the final product which is ready to be sold and it is tangible in nature.
+- Manufacturing refers to the process to convert raw material into work in progress and work in progress into the final product, which is ready to be sold, and it is tangible in nature.
 This finished product can be directly sold in the customer in the open market.
 Whereas, on the other hand, Production can be explained as a process to convert any type of inputs into outputs tangible or intangible in nature.
 Mainly production is a creation of utility which includes both goods and services.

-- Man-machine setup should be there for the manufacturing of goods, which is not in the case of production, the only man is sufficient for producing output
+- Man-machine setup should be there for the manufacturing of goods, which is not in the case of production, the only man is sufficient for producing output.

-- Production results in the creation of wealth and economic value which involves various stages of production and finished goods whereas, on the other hand, manufacturing is just one of the various steps involved in a production.
+- Production results in the creation of wealth and economic value which involves various stages of production and finished goods whereas, on the other hand, manufacturing is just one of the various steps involved in the production.

 Manufacturing vs Production Comparison Table